-After grabbing my illustration degree I'm now looking for work around London.
+After grabbing my illustration degree I'm now available for freelance work.
 Please get in touch! :)

 Greetings traveler!
 As you may have noticed my website is not updated for a while.
 This is because I am dedicating myself to the study of traditional arts and illustration.
 In fact, I'm now a student at the International Comics School in Brescia under the guide of the immense Dany Orizio and Angelo Bussacchini.
 I think I’ve finally found my way, something that I really love to do and focus on.
 I will do my best! :) ☺

 Anyway, you can follow my progress, sketches and random stuff on my Instagram.
 I would be happy! ☼ ☼ ☼☼☼

 Summer is here and with it comes sun, sea and Sandy: a new animated short film written and directed by Joseph Mann.

 Playful, bright and ever-so-slightly NSFW, Sandy's seaside world was brought to life entirely through the art of stop frame animation.
 It took 8 months of work, a lot of sand and hours of moulding anatomically correct private parts to create the film and its handmade set, complete with a bubble wrap sea and miniature rubber dinghy.

 Joseph Mann is an animation director represented by Blinkink, whose puppeteered woodland story for Keaton Henson's 'Small Hands' was named Best Music Video at Rushes Soho Shorts and selected for major international festivals including SXSW.

 I remember meeting a stranger on a sunny day whilst I was suffering from depression.

 ‘Nice to meet you, how are you?’, said the stranger.